What are T Levels?

 To help T Level students get into higher education, UCAS tariff points will be allocated to T Levels.
 You can access the tariff information and comparison to A Level here.

-Published at the end of 2018, the Department's T Level action plan provides an update on progress made in developing policy and implementing the reforms set out in the post-16 skills plan.
+Published in October 2019, the Department's T Level action plan provides an update on progress made in developing policy and implementing the reforms set out in the post-16 skills plan.

 This action plan includes updates on:

-- Progress on the delivery of T Levels in 2020
+- Progress towards the delivery of T Levels in 2020 and preparations for 2021 delivery

-- Clarification on outstanding qualification design issues, including grading, flexibilities for SEND students, UCAS points for T Levels
+- Further information on qualification design issues, including grading, certificates and UCAS points